MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/cocoapods.md

 ---
-title: CocoaPods | VSTS or Team Foundation Server (TFS)
+title: CocoaPods | Azure Pipelines or Team Foundation Server (TFS)
-description: Learn all about how you can use CocoaPods packages when you are building code in VSTS or Team Foundation Server (TFS). ms.topic: reference ms.prod: devops ms.technology: devops-cicd
+description: Learn all about how you can use CocoaPods packages when you are building code in Azure Pipelines or Team Foundation Server (TFS). ms.topic: reference ms.prod: devops ms.technology: devops-cicd